jhonatantm9/final-task-fundamentals-wdio/README.md

 ## Execution and Structure of the project

-### Structutre of the solution
+### Structure of the solution

 As stated before, this project is an automated test suite which uses a set of tools in order to create a robust and scalable test framework.

-This project was depeloved using the Page Object Model (POM) pattern which aims to separate the logic of the interaction with the DOM from the steps defined in the different test scenarios.
+This project was developed using the Page Object Model (POM) pattern which aims to separate the logic of the interaction with the DOM from the steps defined in the different test scenarios.

-Here’s a visual breakdown of the folder hierarchy:
+Here's a visual breakdown of the folder hierarchy:

 ```text
 project-root/